 Chicago, which was without Joakim Noah and Kirk Hinrich due to injuries, struggled offensively to open up the second half, connecting on just 8-of-22 shots from the floor, while being outscored in the paint, 12-2.

 The Pacers led by 14 just seconds into the fourth quarter on Hill's 3-pointer, but the Bulls and Belinelli fought back with a 12-2 run after his jumper brought the visitors within 92-88.

 Stephenson had an answer with a trey and two free throws -- in a span of 41 seconds -- helping Indiana grab some breathing room with 6:06 remaining and a 96-88 advantage.

 Belinelli again closed the deficit to four points with two minutes left, however, George's dagger 3-pointer with 1:18 to play made it 101-94.
-Indiana hit 10-of-10 free throws to close out the game the rest of the way en route to improving to 19-3 in home contests this season.
+Chicago hit 10-of-10 free throws to close out the game the rest of the way en route to improving to 19-3 in home contests this season.